4.1 Read 129 reviews

 General requirements

-- It will be of interest to mental health professionals working with service users with schizophrenia and other psychoses under inpatient and community mental health settings.
+- This course will be of interest to mental health professionals working with service users with schizophrenia and other psychoses under inpatient and community mental health settings.

 -